I. What is a Guest Post

 No first person or passive voice: No "I", "we", "us", etc.

 In-Article Imagery & Graphics: No explicit logos allowed in images.
-Product screenshots are okay.
+Product screenshots are okay if they are relevant for the subject matter.
 All images must be high resolution and text free.
 Maximum size of 200kb/image.
 All images must be 1200 x 627 and have clean well designated borders (may not have white space around the outside).
 Images must relate to the article (e.g. a stock image of people shaking hands would not be accepted).

 Right to edit: HTR reserves the right to edit all guest post content to meet our editorial style and guidelines.